Good gut bacteria is a hugely underrated benefit for your physical well-being.

 Did you know that there are roughly 450 or so different species of bacteria right now sitting in your gastrointestinal tract?
 If you put all of those little critters on a kitchen scale, they’d add up to about three pounds.
 Now, I don’t know about you, but that seems like a significant enough population to be concerned about!
 We need to be sure that at least 85% of those bacteria are in the helpful bacteria court—the probiotic side of the equation.

 Those probiotics activate T-cells (the cancer fighters) and trigger a multitude of immune system reactions throughout your entire body.
-Your body is counting on 15% or less of your intestinal flora to be pathogenic, so it’s up to you to do what you can to keep things balanced in the optimal way.
+Your body is counting on 15% or less of your intestinal flora to be pathogenic, so it’s up to you to do what you can to keep things balanced in an optimal way.

 Not convinced yet that you need to be getting more probiotics into you?
 Read this list of reasons why I recommend eating probiotics and supplementing with them, and then decide!

 *Reverse ulcers.
-Probiotics can actually reverse IBS, ulcerative colitis, Crohn’s disease and ulcers.
+Probiotics can actually reverse IBS, ulcerative colitis, Crohn’s disease, and ulcers.
 If you’ve had a gut inflammation of any kind, get probiotics into you asap.

 *Immunity boost.
-Probiotics may help prevent colds, allergies and flu.
+Probiotics may help prevent colds, allergies, and flu.

 *Better breastmilk.
 If pregnant women and nursing mothers take probiotics, studies show mom’s breast milk has enhanced immune protection for baby, but remember to work with your practitioner on what’s best for you.

 *Relief from GS symptoms.
 If you’re suffering from gluten sensitivity (GS) or celiac symptoms, you may find relief from probiotics being added to your diet.

 *Beat the yeast.
 A healthy balance of probiotics in the system may help prevent yeast infections.